Chart Color Schemes

 Forestville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely impacting the region.
-Notable initiatives include Forestway Shopping Centre Redevelopment, Forestville RSL Club Redevelopment, Angel Place Seniors Living, and Forest High School Science and Technology Centre.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects likely to influence the area.
+Notable ones include Forestway Shopping Centre Redevelopment, Forestville RSL Club Redevelopment, Angel Place Seniors Living, and Forest High School Science and Technology Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.